TheGreatSage/SageBot/README.md

 # Sages Discort Bot
 A simple discord bot made with [discordjs](https://github.com/discordjs/discord.js) and [knexjs](https://knexjs.org/) and [postgres](https://www.postgresql.org/)

+Has partial support for [better-sqlite3](https://www.npmjs.com/package/better-sqlite3) that I will try and keep working.
+Though I mainly do all testing against postgres.
+But I'm keeping better-sqlite3 for an option for a quick setup as it doesn't require anything extra.

 This has several breaking bugs that don't matter enough for me to worry about fixing, like the bot getting killed when trying to send a dm to a user that it can't.

 Will slowly work on.
 The github page for this will only recieve semi-feture complete updates.
 As most development is done on a private gitea repository.